Overview of AWS IAM Permissions

 Resource-based permissions are supported only by some AWS services.
 For a list of which services support resource-level permissions, see AWS Services That Work with IAM.

 The following figure illustrates both types of permissions.
-The first column shows permissions attached to a user instead of a resource.
+The first column shows permissions attached to identities (two users and two groups).
 Some of those permissions identify specific resources that the actions can be used against.
 Those actions support resource-level permissions.
 The second column shows permissions attached to resources.
 Those services support resource-based permissions.

 When you attach a policy to an AWS resource (including the trust policy of an IAM role), AWS validates, processes, and transforms the policy you write before storing it.
 When AWS returns the policy in response to a user query, AWS transforms the policy back into a human-readable format.
 This can result in differences in what you see in the policy: non-significant whitespace can be removed, elements within JSON maps can be re-ordered, and AWS account IDs within the Principal elements can be substituted with the ARN of the account root user.
 Because of these possible changes, you should not compare JSON policies documents as strings.